nielshanson/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Lets assume that missing values from each interval are missing **at random**, that is there is no underlying process that is biasing the process.
+Lets assume that missing values from each interval are missing **at random**, that is there is no underlying process that is biasing the missing data.
 We also note that only approximately 13.11% of our original sample is missing, meaning we likely still have a representative sample.
 Thus, it is reasonable to impute missing values in an inverval by taking a random sample from those observed in the same interval on other days.

 ```r